 - Give your pup a safe chew toy

-For young puppies, restrict water consumption before they go into the crate overnight.
+For young puppies, you may want to restrict water consumption before they go into the crate overnight.
 This will prevent them from becoming uncomfortable in the night and/or waking you up early in the morning for a potty break!
 (For those pups with weak bladders, make sure to line the bottom of their crate with potty pads, just in case!)

 Note: When practicing overnight crating, you must stick to a solid schedule.
 This will help your dog to acclimate, as their body will adjust to the routine.
 They won’t have to work as hard to fight their bladder (or a hungry tummy!) when they know when they will be released.
 They also need to know when it’s bedtime.

 Crate Training a Lab Puppy Step 6.
-Correct Bad Behavior in the Crate
+Always Correct Unwanted Behavior

 - Chewing on the crate.
 This behavior can seriously harm your dog and cause injuries that can leave their teeth, gums, and nose raw and bloodied.
 You can curb this behavior by remaining present with them when they are enclosed in the crate so that you can catch the behavior in real-time and correct it as it occurs.